 - Statistics: How do the players and/or teams measure up against one another in various categories?

 - News: How do we combine editorial coverage of sports with all these data feeds?
 How do we package metadata- and multimedia-filled articles together with sports data?

-SportsML consists of a core DTD that contains a great amount of properties that describe a wide range of sports coverage.
-Much useful sports reporting can be done through the core DTD.
-In addition, SportsML contains several “plug-in” specific-sport DTDs, which are only necessary when the publisher needs to go in-depth for a specific sport.
+SportsML consists of a core XML Schema that contains a great amount of properties that describe a wide range of sports coverage.
+Much useful sports reporting can be done through the core XML Schema.
+In addition, SportsML contains several “plug-in” specific-sport XML Schemas, which are only necessary when the publisher needs to go in-depth for a specific sport.
 The fact that there are only seven sports covered in SportsML’s initial release does not limit SportsML to these seven sports.
-The core DTD provides an excellent starting point for many sports, and the development process for other plug-ins will continue.
+The core XML Schema provides an excellent starting point for many sports, and the development process for other plug-ins will continue.
 Interested users are more than welcome to take part in SportsML’s expansion and growth.